 ERP or Enterprise Resource Planning is a business management software to improve overall performance, profitability and productivity of a business and usually comprise of core processes required to run a company.
 ERP integrates various functions and departments like purchasing, sales, operations, manufacturing, inventory and logistics to smoothen the process, workflow and information sharing across the organisation.

 Below are the key difference between CRM and ERP

-ERP is an integrated software that covers various departments and functionalities within an organisation while CRM primarily covers modules that are customer-related such as Sales, Marketing, Customer Service and Field Service.
+ERP is integrated software that covers various departments and functionalities within an organisation while CRM primarily covers modules that are customer-related such as Sales, Marketing, Customer Service, and Field Service.
 In Dynamics 365, these modules are part of the CRM functionalities, while a combination of the various functions would make a complete ERP solution.

 ERP consolidates information provided by various functional areas within an organisation such as CRM, Supply Chain Management (SCM), Human Resources, Inventory Management, Manufacturing – which also means that CRM is a subset of ERP.